loosewheel/lwcomputers/readme.txt

 Maximum floppy disk items (int)
 	Maximum floppy disk files and directories allowed.
-	Default: 1000

-Store disks in meta data (bool)
-	Store disk data in meta data instead of disk folder under world folder.
-	Default: false
-	* The disk data of any existing worlds will not be accessible if this setting is changed.

 Robot's action delay (float)
 	Delay (sleep) in seconds for a robot's action.
 Enforced minimum of 0.1